leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

 5. `match`: The [matching data structure](https://docs.racket-lang.org/redex/The_Redex_Reference.html?q=bind#%28def._%28%28lib._redex%2Freduction-semantics..rkt%29._match~3f%29%29) representing one way to match the term with the pattern.
 6. `list`: There might be multiple ways to match a term with a pattern.

-The `any` form may appear more than once in a pattern to represent parts of a term that repeat, for example:
+Both the underscore (`_`) and the `any` patterns may appear multiple times in a pattern.
+When introducing the underscore pattern above, we saw that multiple uses of the underscore in the same pattern may match different fragments, for example, the pattern `(_ _ _)` matches the term `(● ● ○)`, so `_` corresponds to `●` *and* `○`.
+But the `any` pattern assigns a name to the fragment it matches, so if it appears multiple times in a pattern, it must match the same fragment every time, for example:

 ```racket
 (test-equal (redex-match? peg-solitaire (any any ○)